“Help! I can’t get up from the bottom of my tub. Is there something available that can help make it easier?” – Yes!

-This type of bath lift has an air-inflatable cushion which is filled by a battery-powered air compressor.
+This type of bath lift has an air-inflatable cushion that is filled by a battery-powered air compressor.
 At the push of a button, the cushion deflates slowly lowering a user to within a few centimeters of the bottom of the bathtub and with another push of a button it re-inflates raising a user back up again when finished bathing.
 The cushion takes on average 3 minutes to fill.
-As a safety measure, most models are designed to prevent the unit from lowering a user unless there is sufficient battery charge to raise the user back up again.
+Most models are designed to prevent the unit from lowering a user unless there is sufficient battery charge to raise the user back up again.
 The air-inflatable bath lifts are able to achieve the lowest seat height of all the portable-style bath lifts.

 3. Water-Powered Bath Lift

 This type of bath lift is powered by the home’s water pressure.
 It gets attached to a shower pipe, diverter, or diverter spout and the water pressure acts to raise and lower the bath lift.
 One benefit for this type of bath lift is that you do not have to worry about recharging a battery.
 A drawback is that it will only work if there is sufficiently strong water pressure in your home.

 At one point in time there were a handful of different water-powered bath lifts available from different manufacturers, but this is not the case any longer.
-The water-powered bath lifts have grown less popular as the battery-operated style have steadily gained in popularity and as a result there are less being offered.
-To our knowledge, there are no “chair-style” water-powered bath lifts available a this time.
+The water-powered bath lifts have become less popular as the battery-operated style have steadily gained in popularity and as a result there are less being offered.
+To our knowledge, there are no chair-style water-powered bath lifts available a this time.
 At the time of writing this article, there is still one lying down-style water-powered bath lift available that we are aware of.
 See example: Aquatec A152112 Aquatec Major Blue Bath Lift